andreypopp/rrouter/README.md

 # rrouter

-RRouter provides a declarative router for React applications.
+RRouter is a declarative routing layer for React applications.

+The usage is as simple as:

     var React = require('react')
     var RRouter = require('rrouter')